deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 "Oh!
 Oh, right!"
 Fuck his face for going so red, fuck it, fuck fuck FUCK his face.

-Kovač just glanced down at…him…and smiled with a devilish little lip-bite.
-"Maybe once I'm off-duty though…"
+Kovač just glanced down at...him...and smiled with a devilish little lip-bite.
+"Maybe once I'm off-duty though..."

 The mental image finally sunk in, and did its work.
 He couldn't have stopped himself from hitting full mast if he'd plunged it into ice water.

-"Woop! *There* we go…"
+"Woop! *There* we go..."

-Adam jerked as clever gloved fingers quickly and efficiently lassoed him with the tape measure and…that was it.
+Adam jerked as clever gloved fingers quickly and efficiently lassoed him with the tape measure and...that was it.
 Measured.

 He was still processing what had happened when she stood up and got rid of the gloves into a bin.
 "Thanks, staff sergeant.
 You want me to leave you alone for a bit while you compose yourself?"

-"I, ah…" Adam got his brain back on track with a head-shake mental reset and hurriedly (and painfully) tucked himself back in.
+"I, ah..."
+Adam got his brain back on track with a head-shake mental reset and hurriedly (and painfully) tucked himself back in.
 "You enjoyed that *way* too much."

 Kovač laughed.
 "Yep!"

-"I could…I'll sort myself out elsewhere."
+"I could...I'll sort myself out elsewhere."
 Adam cleared his throat.

-"Hey…if it makes you feel any better, the others couldn't *wait* to whip it out."
+"Hey...if it makes you feel any better, the others couldn't *wait* to whip it out."
 Kovač told him.
 "You've got that going for you.
 I appreciate it."

-"Thanks, I…think…"
+"Thanks, I...think..."

 "No problem.
-So, uh…interested?"
+So, uh...interested?"

 "Wait, you were *serious*?"
 Adam blinked at her.

-"Hey, you're cute and you were respectful and…let's face it, I just spent an afternoon staring at dicks, this wasn't exactly easy for me either."
+"Hey, you're cute and you were respectful and...let's face it, I just spent an afternoon staring at dicks, this wasn't exactly easy for me either."
 Kovač shrugged, a little embarrassment finally showing under that flirtatious demeanour.
 "Interested?"

-"Oh, uh…I'm…kinda taken."
+"Oh, uh...I'm...kinda taken."

 "Damn."
 Kovač shrugged.
 "Good for her."

-"Uh…sorry."
+"Uh...sorry."

 She laughed.
 "Don't be!
 You're a nice guy Arés, that's why I offered."

-"…Thanks."
+"...Thanks."
 Adam had already subsided enough that he could adjust himself and retreat to his room.
-"I'll uh…see you around, Kovač."
+"I'll uh...see you around, Kovač."

 "Have fun!" she winked at him again.